A martingale approach to noncommutative stochastic calculus: Noncommutative processes

-Note also that the Poisson process is a prototypical example of a right-continuous process that does not have a continuous modification.
-Nevertheless, the Poisson process is noncommutative $L^1$-continuous, in fact noncommutative $L^p$-continuous for all $p < \infty$.
-This demonstrates that noncommutative $L^p$-continuity (with $p < \infty$) is a rather weak form of continuity.
+\begin{rem} The Poisson process is a prototypical example of a right-continuous process with no continuous modification.
+Nevertheless, as a noncommutative process, the Poisson process is $L^1$-continuous; in fact, it is $L^p$-continuous for all $p < \infty$.
+This demonstrates that $L^p$-continuity (with $p < \infty$) is a rather weak form of continuity. \end{rem}

-\section{Stochastic Integrals}
+\section{Stochastic integrals}